microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 > Purview Information Protection module does not support PowerShell 7.x.
 Therefore, unexpected errors may occur because the Purview Information Protection module is executed in [compatibility mode](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_windows_powershell_compatibility?view=powershell-7.4) in PowerShell 7.x.
 # 🟦Installation <a name="installation"></a>

-The 'Compliance Utility' is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/ComplianceUtility/) and the fastest and easiest way to install it with user privileges is to run the following command in PowerShell:
+The Compliance Utility is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/ComplianceUtility/) and the fastest and easiest way to install it with user privileges is to run the following command in PowerShell:

 ```
 Install-Module -Name ComplianceUtility -AllowClobber -Scope CurrentUser